act-rules/act-rules.github.io/_rules/SC1-1-1-accessible-name-is-image-filename.md

 ---
 name: Image accessible name is filename
 description: |
-  This rule checks that image elements that use their source filename as their accessible name, do so without loss of infomation to the user.
+  This rule checks that image elements that use their source filename as their accessible name do so without loss of infomation to the user.

 success_criterion:
 - 1.1.1 # Non-Text Content